 Risk & Reward: Limiting Liability When Others Use Your Land

 Supplemental income for leasing land is a benefit that comes with added liability.
-Fortunately, Texas has laws which protect landowners against lawsuits that arise from accidents on their property.
+Fortunately, Texas has laws that protect landowners against lawsuits that arise from accidents on their property.
 To manage risks and reap the rewards, it is vital Texas landowners understand and claim their rights to limit liability.

 Texas law offers a reduced level of liability to landowners if guests are injured on their land while enjoying various recreational activities, including:

 - Swimming, boating, and water sports

 These activities are a part of Texas life, but they can result in injury, death, and other damages.
 When they do, such tragedies pose risks of lawsuits and financial consequences to property owners who failed to take needed steps to qualify for legal protection.
 For activities like hunting, limiting liability requires a few important documents: hunting leases, liability waivers, and Texas Agritourism Act waivers.

 Hunting Leases, Liability Waivers & Texas Agritourism Act Waivers